-Blown up typography was a common trend in the early 90s, especially in advertising and on TV (thanks, Full House!).
+Blown-up typography was a common trend in the early 90s, especially in advertising and TV (thanks, Full House!).

-Like many other trends from the past, designers have started to incorporate bubble type in their designs, often mixed with modern elements.
+Like many other past trends, designers have started to incorporate bubble type in their designs, often mixed with modern elements.

 This technique is an easy way to turn an otherwise static font into something bursting with personality.

 Bubble type is often paired with bright colors and other vibrant elements to reinforce the logo’s playfulness and energy.

 But be sure your company’s name is readable.
 Not all bubble fonts or font treatments are easy to read.

 If your brand is all about spirited fun and good-natured joie de vivre, playing with bubbles might balloon into something big.

 Custom, hand-drawn artwork will see a comeback in 2019.

 The abundance of readily available, free-to-use stock art has heavily dominated the past decade’s logo scene.